-Fifty-one indicators, selected by scientific and technical experts convened by the New York-New Jersey Harbor Estuary Program (HEP), can help us understand and document progress towards improvements in water quality, habitat, public access, maritime use, and community engagement.
+50 indicators, selected by scientific and technical experts convened by the New York-New Jersey Harbor Estuary Program (HEP), can help us understand and document progress towards improvements in water quality, habitat, public access, maritime use, and community engagement.
 To help coordinate these monitoring efforts, improve data analysis, and make data available, HEP has produced an Environmental Monitoring Plan.
 The Environmental Monitoring Plan also identifies priorities for future environmental monitoring, including gaps in currently available data.
-There are three tools: an interactive map, a companion digital storymap, and a monitoring recommendations report.
+There are three tools: a monitoring inventory and interactive map, a companion digital storymap, and a research and monitoring recommendations report.

 Environmental Monitoring Plan